Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 address, see [below](#limitations-of-cloaks).

-As an individual, you can get a generic user cloak in the form of `user/<username>`.
-If you are involved with a well-known project or community, you may be able to get a cloak that indicates your affiliation with that group.
+As an individual, you can get a generic user cloak in the form of `user/<account-name>`.
+If you are involved with a registered project or community, you may be able to get a cloak that indicates your affiliation with that group.

 You may also sometimes see some temporary or `gateway` cloaks associated with gateway services, such as when using our